excarnateSojourner/wiktionary-dumps/README.md

 `python -u -X utf8 script.py --script-options`

 * `-u` ensures output is unbuffered.
 If I don't use this I find the verbose output of these scripts can get buffered until I kill Python, thinking it has frozen.
+Even with this option, I sometimes find I get more output if I hit Enter every so often.
 * `-X utf8` ensures output is always in UTF-8, even when stdout is being piped to another command in Command Prompt.